How do I get a food handler card in Missouri?

 The state doesn't, but a handful of counties or municipalities have food safety training requirements.
 That includes (but isn't limited to):

-- Kansas City, Missouri, and the adjacent counties (Jackson, Cass, Clay, Platte)
+- Kansas City, Missouri, and the adjacent counties (Cass, Clay, Platte)

 - Jefferson County and St. Charles County, in the St. Louis metro area